 Elizabeth Smith Miller (1822–1911) was the daughter of Peterboroabolitionist-philanthropist Gerrit Smith and his wife Ann Carroll Fitzhugh.
 Both were active in the Underground Railroad, and during her childhood, Elizabeth absorbed their convictions and made the acquaintance of numerous fugitive slaves who passed through Peterboro on their way to freedom.
 By age 14, Elizabeth was refusing to eat foods produced by slave labor.
 In 1837, Elizabeth Smith and her cousin and close friend Elizabeth Cady (the future Elizabeth Cady Stanton) spent most of a day speaking with a prominent fugitive slave, Harriet Powell.
 Both Elizabeths (Smith and Cady) would later cite these experiences as motivating their own work for social reform.

-Elizabeth was an activist and financial supporter of woman’s rights/suffrage (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's) causes.
+Elizabeth was an activist and financial supporter of woman’s rights/suffrage causes (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's).
 At least one historian asserts that she assisted Stanton in planning the pivotal 1848 Woman’s Rights Convention in Seneca Falls.
-But she was best known as a dress reformer, inventing the practical knee-length skirt over pantaloons (shown in photo at right) in 1851.
+But Elizabeth was best known as a dress reformer, inventing the practical knee-length skirt over pantaloons (shown in photo at right) in 1851.
 The style nonetheless became known as "Bloomers" after the activist Amelia Jenks Bloomer popularized the style in her pioneer feminist periodical The Lily.